vinaysharma14/validate-js-with-redux-form/README.md

 ## Demo

-You can check the [form](https://vinaysharma14.github.io/validate-js-with-redux-form/), deployed using GitHub Pages.
+You can check the [form](https://vinaysharma14.github.io/validate-js-with-redux-form/) here, deployed using GitHub Pages.

 ## Installation